anadiedrichs/drone-deep-rl/v1_shared_autonomy/1_room_test/controllers/README.md

 ## test_pilots

 This script evaluates the laggy and noisy pilot.
+You have to be trained an optimal pilot model before you run this script.

 ## copilot-env

 This controller trains & evaluates an agent to build the co-pilot for the laggy and noisy pilots.

+## trajectory_generation

+Script to generate a dataset to be used in imitation learning.